AllStarLink/Allmon3/src/allmon3-status-client.1.md

   port           TCP port of asl-statmon to test

 optional arguments:
-  -h, --help     show this help message and exit --node NODE  Topic to subscribe to
+  -h, \-\-help     show this help message and exit
+  \-\-node NODE  Topic to subscribe to
 _
 # DESCRIPTION
 **allmon3-status-client** simply listens to an allmon3
-on the status broadcast websocket port and prints all output, moderated by --node if specified.
+on the status broadcast websocket port and prints all output, moderated by \-\-node if specified.
 Terminate with ^c.

 # BUGS